helloxms/Seattle_Airbnb_Open_Data_Analysis/README.md

 #### Context

-	<br>Seattle Airbnb Open Data Analys Project is one of the several other practice projects carried out</br>
-by Udacity as a part of the Data Science Nano Degree(DSND) program.
+	Seattle Airbnb Open Data Analys Project is one of the several other practice projects carried out by Udacity as a part of the Data Science Nano Degree(DSND) program.

   <br>here is the Content	about the seattle Airbnb Data.</br>